The Painted Desert: Notes

-The love interest in this film, Helen Twelvetrees, was a very popular actress in the early 1930s, but would be let go by the studio in 1936, at which point she retired from film.
+The love interest in this film, Helen Twelvetrees, was a very popular actress in the early 1930s, but was let go by the studio in 1936, at which point she retired from film.
 She was the answer to a popular Johnny Carson gag on The Tonight Show, "Who was Rin Tin Tin's favorite actress?"

 A myth about Gable evolved regarding this film.
 It was said that he did not know how to ride a horse prior to this film, and learned specifically for his supporting role in The Painted Desert.
 However, Gable had been a horseman since his early years, and merely took several lessons in Griffith Park prior to the commencement of filming in order to hone his skills.

 William Farnum was a major star during the silent era in Hollywood, starring in one of the earliest and most popular Westerns, the 1914 film The Spoilers.
 When he was injured during the filming of 1924's The Man Who Fights Alone, that effectively ended his leading man career.
-However, he would carry on as a character actor until his death in 1953.
+He carried on as a character actor until his death in 1953.

 The 1938 remake was directed by David Howard and starred George O'Brien, Laraine Johnson, and Ray Whitley.

 The film is notable for the superior cinematography of the Arizona desert by Edward Snyder.